Shopify/polaris/src/components/FooterHelp/README.md

 Links should be:

-Clearly labeled: Merchants shouldn't need to guess where they’ll end up if they click on an action link.
+Clearly labeled: Merchants shouldn’t need to guess where they’ll end up if they click on an action link.
 Never use “click here” as a link because it doesn’t set expectations about what’s next.

 For Shopify app developers linking to contact information, footer help should follow this content pattern: